xoolive/traffic/docs/generation.rst

 Loading models
 --------------

-It is possible to load a Generation object from a pickle file using the from_file() method.
+It is possible to load a previously saved Generation object from a pickle file using the from_file() method.

 .. jupyter-execute::